watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 37: 2017-Feb-08
+**Today's Progress** Spent ages dealing with ghost Mac OSX files which OS.walk finds.
+I'd not come across them until now as I'd been testing on directories created on Windows.
+Had to code around.
+Also fixed erroneous comparison of artist from file path and id_artist from ID3 tags.
+My error using ".lower" instead of ".lower()" Only noticed when in a TSV and spotted that all albums failed this test.

+**Thoughts** Spent time dealing with errors.
+Now listing in TSV works.
+Need to run it against full file structure (not just test one) then start writing thit all to SQLite.

 ### Day 36: 2017-Feb-07
 **Today's Progress** Improved the comparison of filepath and ID3 tags.
 Got that writing to a new TSV file (csv no use as some file tags contain commas).